Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Since $500,000 business loans tend to have tight credit requirements, you’ll likely qualify for a competitive rate if you qualify for this loan.

-Depending on your business’s financials and your credit, you can expect an APR on the lower end of the spectrum of business loan rates a lender offers, possibly around 10%.
-If you apply for an SBA loan, rates are capped at the prime rate plus 2.25% to 2.75% for most programs, depending on your loan term.
-This doesn’t include SBA loan fees, which vary depending on the loan.
+Depending on your business’s financials and your credit score, you can expect an APR on the lower end of the spectrum of business loan rates for term loans, starting around 8%.
+Or, If you apply for an SBA 7(a) loan, rates are capped at the prime rate plus 3% for loans over $350,000.

-Loans of this size also typically come with a loan term of at least a few years.
-Use the calculator below to find out how much your loan might cost based on different rates and terms.
+Use our business loan calculator to find out how much your loan might cost based on different rates and terms.

 Business loan calculator